 Step 3: NG-RAN sends the registration request to the selected AIOTF, either directly, or via the AMF.
 If via the AMF, the AIOTF ID is also included.

-Step : The AIOTF can retrieve the device context from the last serving AIOTF based on the last serving AIOTF information contained in the Device ID, or received from ADM.
+Step 4: Optionally, The AIOTF can retrieve the device context from the last serving AIOTF based on the last serving AIOTF information contained in the Temporary Device ID, or received from ADM.
 The retrieved device context can contain the security parameters, last serving reader information of the Device, service-related information (a.k.a., service context).
 The service context can include the AF ID (that sent the service request for the device before device moves to the serving area of the current AIOTF), transaction ID, target area information and other service specific information, e.g., assistance information for inventory and command.

+Step 5：AIOTF performs the verification of the AIoT Devices, checks whether the data transmission from the device is allowed, and stores/updates the device profile information in the ADM, e.g., updating the serving AIOTF information for the AIoT Device.
+The AIOTF will store the device registration information either locally, or at the ADM, that includes the registration status (registered), and the device registration area.

 Editor’s Note: Details of authentication procedures will be determined by SA3.